 You may not be bothered about originality.
 For you, it might just be about visiting a place that you’ve seen many times in other people’s photos and making a photo for yourself.

 That’s fine, we all do it.
-I’ve photographed both New Zealand icons mentioned earlier (I used a photo of the Wanaka tree on the cover of Mastering Composition, although it is different from most that you see because of the weather conditions).
+I’ve photographed both New Zealand icons mentioned earlier (I used a photo of the Wanaka tree on the cover of my ebook Mastering Composition, although it is different from most that you see because of the weather conditions).

 But after you’ve satisfied that urge, look elsewhere for photos that are more personal to you.
 Ask yourself what appeals to you about the landscape you are in.
 What do you find beautiful, or evocative?
 Maybe there’s something that reminds you of happy childhood memories, or somewhere you’ve been in the past.